 Record-Breaking 2025: Why 244,000+ Households Chose Solar

-The UK solar market experienced unprecedented growth in 2025.
+2025 was the UK solar market’s strongest year on record.
 According to PV Magazine citing Department for Energy Security and Net Zero (DESNZ) data, the Microgeneration Certification Scheme (MCS) recorded 203,125 certified installations by early November 2025, with approximately 244,000 total rooftop installations completed throughout the year.
 This shattered the previous annual record set in 2011.

 Why the surge?
 Three converging factors: